Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 To improve the UI even further, you can add spinners to indicate loading states on the buttons that are sending requests to the backend.

-Each button should have a its own loading state to indicate that the request is being processed.
+Each button should have its own loading state to indicate that the request is being processed.

 Below is an example of how to add a loading state to the `Buy now` button.